-Groundbreaking for the Ferrell Center was held July 1, 1987, and a women's basketball game between BU and Southwest Texas State on Nov.
+Groundbreaking for the Ferrell Center was held July 1, 1987, and a women's basketball game between Baylor and Texas State on Nov.
 25, 1988, was the first sporting event held.
 The first men's basketball game was Nov.
 29, 1988, a loss to San Diego State.

 The height of the facility is 111 feet, and the dome covers three acres and weighs 175 tons.
 Lighting capacity on the floor is 150-foot candles.
 The arena is designed with 42-tiered levels of seats, including nine rows of retractable seats at courtside.
 Banquet accommodations can be arranged for 1,000 people on the main floor.

-The lower level of the building houses some of the finest basketball locker rooms in the country.
+The building's lower level houses some of the nation's finest basketball locker rooms.
 Customized wooden cabinet lockers have been built for both the men's and women's locker rooms.
 Also, on the lower level are visiting team locker rooms, coaches' and officials dressing rooms, a warming kitchen, media room, interview room and general storage.